cardiology-gen-ai/data-etl/mddocs/Cardiac_Pacing_&_CRT_2021.md

-8.6.3 Dilated cardiomyopathy with lamin A/C mutation Mutations in the LMNA gene, which encodes lamin A and C intermediate filaments of the nuclear envelope, cause a variety of inherited . [........] diseases defined as ‘laminopathies’.
+8.6.3 Dilated cardiomyopathy with lamin A/C mutation diseases defined as ‘laminopathies’.
 [605][�][607] According to the type of mutation, they can lead to isolated cardiac disorders or additional systemic or musculoskeletal disorders such as the Emery�Dreifuss